dagainz/Correlator/README.md

 # Welcome to Correlator !

-Correlator is an event processing system written in Python.

-It processes event data looking for patterns and taking specific actions when they occur.

-Detection and action logic are implemented in Python, which is dynamically imported and instantiated when referenced in the configuration.

-This project is currently changing direction, stay tuned!
+Correlator is a system that centralizes, analyzes, and correlates log and event data in real-time to detect and respond to patterns within in the data.

+Think SIEM, but not specifically focused on security.

 # License